Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 In this activity, students will analyze multiple accounts of the Winnipeg General Strike, noting important similarities and differences in the points of view they represent.

-This lesson focuses on exploring what is known about specific Black fur traders, learning more about their life and character, and applying this knowledge to illustrate why they were qualified for various jobs at the Hudson’s Bay Company or North West Company.
+This lesson focuses on exploring what is known about specific Black fur traders and learning more about their life and character at the Hudson’s Bay Company or North West Company.

 A cadre of historians, artists and activists champion social justice via comic books.
 In 2013, they published a free comic on Canada’s early labour movement.